 What is there to do at Elliott Heads?

-The caravan park at Elliott Heads is often very busy with holidaymakers coming from all parts of Australia who choose this location as part of their Queensland camping holiday itinerary.
+The caravan park at Elliott Heads is often very busy with holidaymakers coming from all parts of Australia who choose this location as part of their camping in Queensland holiday itinerary.
 The waters of Elliott Heads are very popular with boat owners.

 Fishing and crabbing are a popular pastime and locals have their own sometimes closely guarded special fishing spots.
 For fishing enthusiasts Elliott Heads is the place to go for some of the best fishing and crabbing in Bundaberg.